raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 export default MainBody;
 ```

 Now you might have guessed it.
 Our state that will control in what mode we are(darkmode / lightmode) must be global and accessible from everywhere.
-So our changing color theme logic will live in the ThemeContext.js file.
+So our changing color theme logic will live in the  <span class="highlight-in-text">ThemeContext.js</span> file.

 ```javascript
 import React, { Component, createContext } from 'react';